Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

 \subsection{Proof outline}

 \exploredvertices {\mathcal V} \explorededges {\mathcal E} \forest {F} \edgestack {\mathcal Q}

-The techniques we will use to investigate the graph model are a combination of the techniques introduced by Conchon-Kerjan and Goldschmidt in \cite{conchon--kerjanStableGraphMetric2020} and the strategy of Goldschmidt and Stephenson in \cite{goldschmidtScalingLimitCritical2019}.
-The former work discusses the scaling limit of an undirected uniform graph with i.i.d.\ degrees at criticality, and the latter discusses the scaling limit of the SCCs of a directed Erd\H{o}s-Rényi graph at criticality.
+The techniques we will use to investigate the graph model are a combination of the techniques introduced by Conchon-Kerjan and Goldschmidt in \cite{conchon--kerjanStableGraphMetric2021} and the strategy of Goldschmidt and Stephenson in \cite{goldschmidtScalingLimitCritical2019}, adapted to our set-up.
+The former work finds the scaling limit of an undirected uniform graph with i.i.d.\ degrees at criticality, and the latter finds the scaling limit of the SCCs of a directed Erd\H{o}s-Rényi graph at criticality.